XRPLF/rippled/src/beast/beast/wsproto/README.md

 Beast.WSProto addresses the following goals:

+* **Ease of Use.** WSProto offers only one socket object, whose interface resembles that of Boost.Asio socket as closely as possible.
+Users familiar with Boost.Asio will be immediately comfortable using a `wsproto::socket`.

+* **Flexibility.** Library interfaces should provide callers with maximum flexibility in implementation; Important decisions such as how to manage buffers or be notified of completed asynchronous operations should be made by callers not the library.

 * **Performance.** The implementation should achieve the highest level of performance possible, with no penalty for using abstractions.